-When an employee who has used a State sponsored charge credit card for State travel expenses submits a claim for reimbursable expenses, all agencies concerned should must exercise haste in processing the claim timely to preclude the employee from incurring an interest charge on the charge credit card account.
+When an employee who has used a State sponsored charge credit card for State travel expenses submits a claim for reimbursable expenses, all agencies concerned should must exercise haste in-processing the claim timely to preclude the employee from incurring an interest charge on the charge credit card account.
 Claims should must be filed by the traveler within five days after returning from travel status.
 The employee's agency should take no more than two working days to process the claim.
 Interest charges incurred due to delays beyond the control of the traveler will be travel expenses reimbursable by the traveleremployee's agency.

-Whenever an officer or employee uses a State sponsored charge credit card issued at the request of theby the State for authorized cash advances and/or travel expenses and the receipt of his/her travel reimbursement may be delayed more than five working days after the date of the initial submission of the travel reimbursement claim, the administrative head or his/her designee shall immediately may issue to the officer or employee, for payment to the issuer of thate credit card-issued at the request of the State, a cash advance in the amount of the total travel expenses charged on the State sponsored charge credit card.
+Whenever an officer or employee uses a State sponsored charge credit card issued at the request of the by the State for authorized cash advances and/or travel expenses and the receipt of his/her travel reimbursement may be delayed more than five working days after the date of the initial submission of the travel reimbursement claim, the administrative head or his/her designee-shall immediately may issue to the officer or employee, for payment to the issuer of thate credit card issued at the request of the State, a cash advance in the amount of the total travel expenses charged on the State sponsored charge credit card.

 Payment of the credit card bill is the responsibility of the employee to whom the credit card has been issued and payment is due in full monthly.
-If a State sponsored credit card bill is not paid timely, NRS 281.1745 authorizes the State to withhold from an employee's paycheck the amount required to pay any delinquent balance.